-The outdoors are filled with all sorts of noises and interaction.
-The sounds of cars passing, barking dogs, music etc. Cats are very fearful and they do get scared of sudden noises.
-Its something they aren’t used to since they are very comfortable within the confinements of their home.
+The outdoors are filled with all sorts of noises and interactions.
+The sounds of cars passing, barking dogs, music, etc. Cats are very fearful and they do get scared of sudden noises.
+It’s something they aren’t used to since they are very comfortable within the confinement of their home.

-To Them the noise is associated danger and fear, in which they become defensive, fearful and can run away to seek a safe place to hide.
+To Them, the noise is associated with danger and fear, so they become defensive, and fearful and can run away to seek a safe place to hide.
 Such felines should be kept indoors until they have been trained and gained enough confidence to go outside.

-To them, it’s better to be indoors comfortable in their home than to be exposed to a new environment that comes with its own challenges.
-Since the outdoors are not controlled and there are a lot of things which can sook the cat out.
+To them, it’s better to be indoors and comfortable in their home than to be exposed to a new environment that comes with its own challenges.
+Since the outdoors are not controlled and there are a lot of things that can provoke fear.